Fort Wainwright: Geology

 Fairbanks falls in a region with discontinuous permafrost, a condition where permafrost is broken by pockets of unfrozen ground.
 This, coupled with the periglacial effect of seasonal freezing and thawing, can drastically modify the ground surface.
 Construction engineering in this environment requires additional planning to avoid the potential for hazards of ground movement or collapse.

-Culture resources
+Cultural resources

-Historic and Archeological sites
+Historic and archeological sites

 Fort Wainwright has a Cultural Resources Management Program that is responsible for over 1.6 million acres of Army-managed land with a diverse array of resources including historical buildings, a national historic landmark, archeological sites, and properties of traditional religious and cultural significance.
 There are over 650 prehistoric archeological sites on Fort Wainwright and its training lands that date from the last ice age (14,000 years ago) to the Alaskan homesteading era.
 USAG Alaska have several agreements in place in regards to historical findings and archaeological digs.
 Partnerships include the State of Alaska Historical Preservation office and the University of Alaska Fairbanks’ Museum of the North who curates the archeological relics.